bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **Rijndael:** 00:27:56

 Yeah, I was gonna say, like, the other cool thing about this being taproot is since we have Schnorr signatures, we can do things like proactive secret sharing.
-With Frost, which is a threshold signing scheme for Schnorr signatures, you can do things like you can change the quorum size of the signing set or you can change the composition of the signing set without actually doing an on-chain transaction.
+With FROST (Flexible Round-Optimized Schnorr Threshold), which is a threshold signing scheme for Schnorr signatures, you can do things like you can change the quorum size of the signing set or you can change the composition of the signing set without actually doing an on-chain transaction.
 So if over time you wanted to change your primary vault key from being a three of five to a 10 of 15 or whatever, because you've masked generational wealth in your vault, you could do that without actually needing to reconfigure your vault.
 There's a lot of moving pieces there, but because this is built on Taproot, there's these orthogonal key management gains that we're going to have that I think are additive for vaults.